Board of Directors: 5 Things They Can Do To Help

 5. Internal Review of the Board of Directors

-Finally, just as your and the team performance should get reviewed, so too, it’s vital to assess the board of directors.
+Finally, just as your and the team’s performance should be reviewed, so too is it vital to assess the board of directors.
 Remember, this is about trust capital within your community.
-Each board member’s performance should get reviewed individually, as well as in aggregate.
-If an individual has not met their obligations, discussions should occur with the director to see what to do.
-Perhaps it’s just a matter of developing supportive measures to aid board members in fulfilling their responsibilities.
+Each board member’s performance should be reviewed individually, as well as in aggregate.
+If an individual has not met their obligations, discussions should occur with the director to determine the next steps.
+Perhaps it’s simply a matter of developing supportive measures to help board members fulfill their responsibilities.

-For any board member rotating off the board in the coming year, a pipeline of prospective candidates who meet the criteria for vetting should exist.
-Meaning, the nonprofit committee of your board of directors has work to do.
-Remember, because of this massive uncertainty, you may have board members who now have to focus on other demands.
-So, don’t assume that your board remains as it was before this year.
+For any board member rotating off the board in the coming year, a pipeline of prospective candidates who meet the vetting criteria should exist.
+In other words, the nonprofit committee of your board of directors has work to do.
+Remember, due to this significant uncertainty, you may have board members who now need to focus on other demands.
+Therefore, don’t assume that your board remains unchanged from its previous state.

-By taking the time to review the areas above, you will position yourself to succeed in the latter part of the year better.
+By taking the time to review the areas above, you will position yourself to succeed better in the latter part of the year.
 Partnering with your board of directors will help get your nonprofit gain a proactive and solid footing for this year and the next amid uncertainty.

 Get this free resource by entering your information below.